Simple gadgets and personal alarms to help dementia patients

 Dementia can make it difficult for sufferers to maintain a normal lifestyle.
 Although Dementia is still a very real struggle for people living with it, advancing technology and growing awareness surrounding it means that people are getting a better quality of life.

 Dementia can be scary and overwhelming not only for the person but also for their loved ones.
-There are ways that you can make everyday life a little bit easier though.
+There are ways that you can make everyday life a little bit easier though and avoid panic.
 For example, they could use a wrist personal alarm, an alarm pendant or other gadgets that can help a person make better sense of their surroundings.
-We have put together a few suggestions on how different technologies can help those living with Dementia.
+We have put together a few suggestions on how different technologies can offer a lifeline those living with Dementia.

 Can a clock really help a person living with dementia?